WordPress Training Basics. What are WORDPRESS COMMENTS all about and how should I use them?

 Clicking on the Trash option under any comment will move that comment to the Trash link located above, next to the Spam link.

 Click the Trash link to locate all the items that you have deleted for the past 30 day over your mouse over to the title of the comment that you want to delete or restore, and a sub-menu of options will appear below.
 Choose Restore to recover back your deleted comment or choose Delete Permanently to delete the comment forever.

-Your website is critical to your business - are you taking care of it?
+Your website is critical to your business.
+Here's how to take much better care of it...